 I’m sure that in most of the situations it’s better to move somewhere then to preserve and just wait for a chance which might never come.
 That’s what I call ‘The Courage of Moving Somewhere‘.
 It represents the mix of taking the courage and the possibility of stopping during this rat race of predefined and society verified goals, getting clear about what you really want do to and taking a branch-off that has always been there, but never been taken.
 I think that the concept of moving forward is suitable and good for some parts of our life, but for sure not for our whole life.
 I believe that we have to overcome this mindset of ‘moving forward’, of ‘more is better’ and of ‘efficiency rules’.
 That’s the reason why I encourage YOU to preserve as little as necessary, to open up your mind and always seek for something totally new that has never been done before and that you really want to do.
 Embrace the challenge and take the courage to go the alternative path, even if it doesn’t satisfy today’s society requirements.
 This way is for sure not easy, but I’m certain that it’s a better way.
 Saying all this I want to end with a quote by Stewart Brand used by Steve Jobs in his famous commencement address at Stanford University in 2005:

 … and take on the courage of moving somewhere!

-This post is related to the “Quote of the Week” I’m sharing here on my blog.
-See the matching post on Facebook.
+This post was related to the “Quote of the Week” I was sharing on my old blog.